12 Top-Rated Attractions & Things to Do in Naples, Florida

 Read More: Best Beaches in Naples

-This street is busy most of the day but really comes to life from 5pm to approximately 10pm.
-This is the best places to visit in Naples for nightlife.
-Tourists flock to this area.
+This street is busy most of the day but really comes to life with things to do from 5pm to approximately 10pm.
+This is the best place to visit in Naples for nightlife.
 Early evening dining specials are frequently on offer at many of the restaurants.

 One of the great attractions of Naples is the Gulf of Mexico and its azure blue waters.
 A fun way to get out and enjoy all that the ocean has to offer is on a boat tour, which might include a stop on a deserted sand island.
 Along the way, there's a chance you'll see dolphins surfing in the boat's wake or manatees cruising slowly just beneath the surface.

-One popular tour is the Naples Sightseeing Boat Tour.
-This 1.5-hour trip cruises the waterways past some of Naples' finest mansions and Keewaydin Island.
+Boat tours cruise the waterways past some of Naples' finest mansions and Keewaydin Island.
 Dolphin sightings are a frequent occurrence; manatees are also spotted; however, this depends on the time of year.
 The sightseeing tour leaves from Tin City.

-Another enjoyable trip and great way to cap off a warm day in Naples is to take a Gulf of Mexico Sunset Cruise.
+Another enjoyable trip and great way to cap off a warm day in Naples is to take a Gulf of Mexico cruise at sunset.
 Boats cruise out towards the Gulf of Mexico, past beautiful Keewaydin Island and the spectacular waterfront homes of Port Royal.
-The sunset cruises also leave from Tin City.

 Similar in nature to 5th Avenue South, 3rd Street South is packed with restaurants and retail.
 The area is smaller and has a fun vibe with a slightly more casual feel, perhaps because the Naples Pier is just a short stroll away.
 You can enjoy outdoor dining and then take a sunset walk on the Pier or along the beach.
 A majority of the restaurants are located between Broad Street and 13th Avenue South.